Ciffone-Digital/SERPWatcher-CLI/README.md

-# Serpwatch-Track
+# SERPWatcher Command Line Tool
-This is a command line tool for tracking keywords in Mangools' SerpWatch
+This is a command line tool written in Python for tracking keywords in Mangools' SERPWatcher